Multi-Cluster Layer 4 Load Balancing with Fleet Manager

 Get the external IP address of the service:

-KUBECONFIG=east-aks kubectl get services -n aks-store-demo
+KUBECONFIG=${CLUSTER_EAST} kubectl get services -n fleet-system

 Look for the external IP under the EXTERNAL-IP column for the store-front service.